Protohadros

-Protohadros (meaning "first hadrosaur") is a genus of herbivorous ornithopod dinosaur from the Late Cretaceous (Cenomanian stage) of what is now North America.
+Protohadros (meaning "first hadrosaur") is a genus of basal hadrosauroid dinosaur from the early Late Cretaceous (Cenomanian stage, approximately 100-93.9 million years ago) of what is now Texas, United States.
+It is represented by the species Protohadros byrdi, known from a partially complete skull and associated postcranial remains recovered from the Woodbine Formation.
+Protohadros was one of the earliest derived hadrosaurs in North America.

+History of Discovery

 Gary Byrd, a part-time palaeontologist, discovered some remains of this euornithopod (ribs and an ungual) during early 1994 at Flower Mound, Denton County, north-central Texas.
 He informed professional palaeontologist Yuong-Nam Lee of the find, who arranged for the entire preserved fossil to be excavated.
 It was first reported upon in 1996 by Jason Head of the Dedman College of Humanities and Sciences, Southern Methodist University.
 The type species Protohadros byrdi was described and named by Head in 1998.
 The genus name is derived from Greek πρῶτος, protos, "first", en ἁδρός, hadros, "thick", a reference to the fact that Head considered the species the oldest known hadrosaur.
 The specific name honours Byrd.

 The holotype, specimen SMU 74582, of Protohadros, was found in the Woodbine Formation, which dates to the middle Cenomanian.
 It consists of a partial skull, pieces of ribs, a hand ungual and a neural arch.
 In 1997 Lee named possible tracks of Protohadros as the ichnospecies Caririchnium protohadrosaurichnos.

+This discovery also had larger implications.
+Before Protohadros, many researchers leaned toward an Asian origin for hadrosaurids.
+But the presence of such an early and basal form in North America suggested that a North American origin was just as plausible, if not equally supported.